yfWang01/FlavorFormer/README.md

 # Run directly

-**Training your model and predict mixture spectra data**
+For training model and predict mixture spectra data, run the file   `demo.ipynb`.

-Run the file 'demo.ipynb'.
 The model parameters is located in the [model](model/) folder and the required data is in the [data](data/) folder, FlavorFormer can be reload and predict easily.